Do you want to save money and don’t know where to start? Here are the exact things I stopped buying to save money that changed my life!

 When you’re cutting expenses and want to save money, it is important to also look at what you’re buying.

-So, what things I stopped buying so save money?
+So, what things do I stop buying to save money?

 Well, I did some thinking about my past purchases…